AuditOps/auditops-sdk/docs/providers/aws/getting-started.md

 ## Create Access Keys (IAM Users Only)

-If you're using an IAM user, create an access key.
+If you're using an IAM user, create an access key (IAM > Users > [YOUR USER] > Security Credentials > Create Access Key.

 > **Note**
 >